 Maybe after some time, you can turn it into a business website and make some money out of it.
 But you still can’t decide whether you should look into free web hosting companies or not for your site.

 Here’s the blatant truth: Paid web hosting certainly its place in this world.
 However, the reality is, not everyone wants to spend big bucks on a web hosting service—especially if it’s for a personal website or blog.

-That said, I’ve put together this quick guide that will show you whether you should use free web hosting for your personal web page or not.
+That said, I’ve put together this quick guide that will show you whether you should use free web hosting for your personal web page to reduce the website development costs.
 Sound good?
 Then let’s get to it.

 Before I hit you with what I think, let’s talk for a minute about what a web hosting is and why it’s important to have one in the first place.